hothaifadev/pandasv2/README.md

 ## Fix issues

 we have two options
-1. fix the database and clean the data
+1. resolve database and clean the data
-2. fix the pandas ai code generation but for now i don't know how to do that (no clear pandasai documentation)
+2. resolve pandas ai code generation but for now i don't know how to do that (no clear pandasai documentation)